Emmotes/ic_spoilers/docs/tess.md

     "id": 2351,
     "flavour_text": "",
     "description": {
         "desc": "There's a $chance% chance when an enemy dies that they drop a Trap that Tess immediately spots.
 During Tess's next attack, rather than attacking, she leaps out and disarms the Trap before it can harm any of her friends.
-For each Trap disarmed in this way, Lead The Way is increased by 10%, stacking additively.
+For each Trap disarmed in this way, Lead The Way is increased by $(not_buffed amount___2)%, stacking additively.
 Stacks persist through resets."
     },
     "effect_keys": [
         {